andromeda-0/11-767/labs/lab0-setup/lab0-setup.md

 If you successfully complete all those tasks, then your final task is to write a script that pipes together I/O with a model.
 For example, you could write a script that uses the camera to capture an image, then runs classification on that image.
 Or you could capture audio, run speech-to-text, then run sentiment analysis on that text.

-Group name:
+Group name: tripleFighting
 ---
-Group members present in lab today: Junli Cao, Songhao Jia, Zongyue Zhao.
+Group members present in lab today: Jiajun Bao, Songhao Jia, Zongyue Zhao.

 1: Set up your device.
 ----